verbilonikita/Golden-Rose/README.md

 ### On search page type "CAKE" || "DONUTS" || "CHOCOLATE"

-Some grid, some flexbox.
+Used:
+1. React
+2. Redux
+3. Custom API (currently being updated, so old API inserted).

 https://elegant-lumiere-7bbabc.netlify.app/#

-It has 4 pages, but payment page will open once you put something in cart and press order now
+### It has 4 pages, but payment page will open once you put something in cart and press order now

-React/Redux/SASS

 Used the same API as for MealMaker (as for now)